saipawan94/Python/README.md

 ```

 The pattern of checking whether key is already available in a dictionaryand assume default value if key not exists

+**.get will check dictionary if the key exist or not, If not exist it will assign default value which we specify.
+If exists will wont assign any value to the key.**

 ```
 count = dict()